Gutiérrez–Magee Expedition: Initial victories

-Gutiérrez gained the support of Augustus Magee and formed a force of 130 men at Natchitoches, Louisiana.
+Gutiérrez gained the support of Augustus Magee and formed a force of 130 men at Natchitoches.
 In early August, The men then crossed into Spanish Texas and captured the town of Nacogdoches.
-In Texas their numbers increased to 300, and they proceeded to take the town of Santísima Trinidad de Salcedo (located on the east bank of the Trinity River at Spanish Bluff, ten miles downriver from the present Highway 31 crossing), on September 13.
+In Texas their numbers increased to 300, and they proceeded to take the town of Santísima Trinidad de Salcedo, on 13 September.
 Their success would push them on; they traveled southward, to conquer the next Spanish stronghold.

 The Spanish governor Manuel María de Salcedo, with about 800 men, was patrolling the Guadalupe River area, in search of the revolutionaries.
 He later found them on the lower San Antonio River at Goliad.
 They had easily taken and were controlling the Spanish fort there, Presidio La Bahia.
 Magee was besieged for four months.
 He negotiated with the Spanish military leaders and considered surrendering, but he finally decided to fight.
 However, Magee's army lost confidence in him, and discord spread among the republican leaders.
-Magee died on February 6, 1813, following a long illness, and Samuel Kemper succeeded to the command.
+Magee died on 6 February 1813, following a long illness, and Samuel Kemper succeeded to the command.
 Captain John McFarland was sent to find new recruits: volunteers from Nacogdoches, Spanish army defectors, and a few Coushatta Indians joined in.

 Kemper beat back the governor's attacks.
-On February 10 and 13, Kemper successfully defeated Salcedo, who retreated toward San Antonio on February 19.
+On 10 and 13 February, Kemper successfully defeated Salcedo, who retreated toward San Antonio on 19 February.
 In March, Kemper's forces again swelled, by some 500 men.
-The expedition would pursue the Spanish, now in Bexar.
-Joining the Republican Army in the pursuit to San Antonio were volunteers, consisting of Americans, Tejanos, former Spanish soldiers, and Lipan and Tonkawa Indians.
-On March 29, they defeated Simón de Herrera's Spanish army of 1,200 men, at the Battle of Rosillo Creek (Salado Creek).
-Governor Salcedo surrendered on April 1, 1813.
+The expedition would pursue the Spanish, now in Béxar.
+Joining the Republican Army in the pursuit to were volunteers, consisting of Americans, Tejanos, former Spanish soldiers, and Lipan and Tonkawa Indians.
+On 29 March they defeated Simón de Herrera's Spanish army of 1,200 men, at the Battle of Rosillo Creek.
+Governor Salcedo surrendered on 1 April 1813.
 Gutiérrez suggested the prisoners be sent to the United States for safe keeping.
 But, as the prisoners were marched out of town by Captain Antonio Delgado, they were halted, tied to trees and killed.
-On April 17, the Republican Army drafted a declaration of independence of the state of Texas as part of the Mexican Republic and adopted a solid "Green Flag" for a banner.
-Gutiérrez declared himself governor of the new state.